luongthecong123/fp8-quant-matmul/README.md

 ## Summary

-This repository contains my solution to the **AMD FP8 GEMM Challenge**, organized by the **GPU Mode** community.
-The solution is beginner-friendly and concise—just ~100 lines of code—but still managed to achieve **rank 5 out of 163 participants** by the end of the competition.
+This repository contains my solution to the AMD FP8 GEMM Challenge, organized by the GPU Mode community.
+The solution is beginner-friendly and concise—just ~100 lines of code—but still managed to achieve rank 5/163 by the end of the competition.

-In addition to the competition solution, this repository includes a **comparison of FP8 quantized matrix multiplication (GEMM)** with **PyTorch’s BF16 GEMM**, specifically on the **AMD MI300X GPU**, evaluating:
+In addition to the competition solution, this repository includes a comparison of FP8 quantized matrix multiplication (GEMM) with PyTorch’s BF16 GEMM, specifically on the AMD MI300X GPU, evaluating:

 - **Memory usage**
 - **Accuracy**